 The exact cause of CCCA is unknown and is likely to be due to a number of reasons.
 Hair care practices, such as the use of excessive heat in the hot comb or hair straighteners, relaxers that damage the hair shaft, tight extensions and weaves, have been implicated for decades, but studies have not shown a consistent link.
 There is also thought to be a genetic link.

 How can Crewe Hair and Skin Clinic help?

-There may be other ways the clinic can such as sources of information, advice on medication, hair care, scalp camouflage and wigs.
+There may be other ways the clinic can help including sources of information, advice on medication, hair care, scalp camouflage and bespoke custom made wigs.

 Crewe Hair and Skin clinic offers protein and moisturising treatments for Afro-textured hair.

 .The hair loss check fingerprick test can be done at home.
 It is a test to investigate the possible causes of thinning hair and hair loss.
 Includes tests for testosterone and SHBG as well as thyroid health and iron status.
 Hair loss is an inevitable part of life.
 On average we have around 100,000 hair follicles on our heads and losing between 100-120 hairs per day is a normal, natural part of the hairs’ growth cycle.
 However for some people, the amount of hair they lose is much greater than normal and not understanding why can be a difficult and worrying time.